Skip to content

 • Inside a dashboard, click the Export dashboard button in the toolbar and select Export JSON configuration.

-Import the dashboard by uploading its configuration from a JSON file.
+Import a dashboard from a JSON configuration file.

 2. Click + Add dashboard ⇾ Import dashboard.

-3. Upload the .json file with the dashboard configuration and click Import.
+3. Upload the .json configuration file and click Import.

-Click the trash icon next to the dashboard and confirm deleting, or open the dashboard details page and click Delete dashboard.
+Click the trash icon next to the dashboard and confirm the deletion, or open the dashboard details and click Delete dashboard.
+To delete several at once, select their checkboxes in the list and use the bulk Delete action.

 CapabilityDescriptionGuide